danielscholl-terraform/sample-elastic-cluster/README.md

 > **Note** Prior to deploying modify if desired the naming patterns in modules/naming-rules/custom.json

-1. Execute the following commands to provision resources.
+Execute the following commands to provision resources and provide answers to the following variables.

+- email --> The admin email for the certificate
+- environment --> (sandbox, dev, test, prod)

 ```bash
 # Initialize and download the terraform modules required